menzzana/geipac/docs/index.rst

 OPTIONS
 =======

-:-a,--batchsize <count>: Specifies the number of calculations to perform to in each submission task.
-  Default: 200
-:-an, --appnegative <yes/no>: Set this flag if negative APP values should be included in total permutation calculations.
-Default: no
+:-n, --appnegative: Set this flag if negative APP values should be included in total permutation
-:-ap, --apcalculation <d/e/c>: Sets how the attributable proportion should be calculated.
+:-a, --apcalculation <d/e/c>: Sets how the attributable proportion should be calculated.
   D calculates the proportion of the disease
   E calculates the proportion of the effect
   C calculates the corrected attributable proportion which takes negative values into consideration according to Hössjer et. al. Biostatistics,2014.
   Default: D
-:-b,--bfile <basename>: Specifies the base name of the binary input files (i.e. the name of the files without their file extensions:
+:-b,--basename <basename>: Specifies the base name of the binary input files (i.e. the name of the files without their file extensions:
   .bed, .bim, .fam).